Non-associative versions of Hilbert's basis theorem: Preliminaries

 for any $r,s\in R$ and $m,n\in\mathbb{N}$.
 Here $\pi_i^m$ denotes the sum of all $\binom{m}{i}$ possible compositions of $i$ copies of $\sigma$ and $m-i$ copies of $\delta$, where $\pi_i^m(s)\colonequals 0$ whenever $m<i$.
 For instance, $\pi_1^3=\sigma\circ\delta\circ\delta+\delta\circ\sigma\circ\delta+\delta\circ\delta\circ\sigma$.
 For the resulting structure to be an associative ring, it is necessary and sufficient that $\sigma$ is an endomorphism of $R$ and $\delta$ is a \emph{$\sigma$-derivation}, i.e. an additive map satisfying

 for any $r,s\in R$.
 The resulting associative ring is denoted by $R[X;\sigma,\delta]$ and called an \emph{Ore extension} of $R$.

-Similarly, we can equip the ordinary Laurent polynomial ring $R[X^\pm]$ with a new associative multiplication satisfying $XR=RX$ by using an automorphism $\sigma$.
+Similarly, we can equip the ordinary Laurent polynomial ring $R[X^\pm]$ with a new associative multiplication satisfying $XR=RX$ by using a ring automorphism $\sigma$.
 The multiplication is then defined by the biadditive extension of the relations

 for any $r,s\in R$ and $m,n\in\mathbb{Z}$.
 The resulting associative ring is denoted by $R[X^\pm;\sigma]$ and called a \emph{skew Laurent polynomial ring} over $R$.